Upgrading Z-NET or Z-NET G3 to 800 Series Z-Wave

 Users of previous model Z-NETs now have two options to upgrade to the latest 800 series Z-Wave technology:

-Option 1: Buy a new Z-NET G8 and then follow the G8 migration guide. (the EASY option)
+Option 1: Buy a new Z-NET G8 and then follow this: 800 Series Controller Migration Guide (SmartStick or Z-NET) (the EASY option)

-Option 2: Upgrade your existing unit with the new 800 series kit and then follow the G8 migration guide (the LESS EASY option)
+Option 2: Upgrade your existing unit with the new 800 series kit and then follow this: 800 Series Controller Migration Guide (SmartStick or Z-NET) (the LESS EASY option)

 In this guide, we’ll focus on option 2 with the steps required to upgrade your unit.